joshfinnie/tweetpng.com/README.md

-# Last Tweet PNG
+# Tweet PNG

-LastTweetPNG.com provides a super-simple API to display your latest tweet as an image.
+TweetPNG.com provides a super-simple API to display a tweet as an image.

 ## How to do it...